dgm816/chatter/docs/tui_design.md

 2. The TUI captures key presses in the main event loop.
 3. Input is appended to an input buffer.
 4. On pressing `Enter`, the input buffer is processed:
-    *   If it's a command (e.g., `/quit`), the command is executed locally.
+    *   If it's a command (starting with `/`), it is handled by the command processor.
+        *   `/quit`: Triggers a clean shutdown of the client.
+        *   `/nick <new_nickname>`: Changes your nickname on the server.
-    *   If it's a message, it's sent to the `irc` module to be transmitted to the server.
+    *   If it's a regular message, it's sent to the `irc` module to be transmitted to the server.
 5. The input line is cleared for new input.
 6. To prevent rendering artifacts and flickering, any user input that modifies the screen state triggers a full refresh of the entire TUI.